guettli/scrum/README.md

 I guess the C-level wants more than two week planing.
 They think in quarters and years.

 Scrum only defines the sprint, but no higher level or long term planing.
+Although the term "Product Goal" gets used.

 [Quarterly OKRs](https://en.wikipedia.org/wiki/OKR) can be used for planing beyond two/three week sprints.

 That's great.
-Now you have both: Waterfall/Gantt and Scrum ... oh what fun.
+This way we can make everybody happy.
+Those who love Scrum and those who love Waterfall/Gantt.
+Oh what fun.

 # Retro Topics